randombangaloreguy/mac_address_manufacturer_lookup/README.md

-# Wireshark MAC Address Manufacturer Lookup
+# MAC Address Manufacturer Lookup

 A C program to identify the manufacturer of a device based on its MAC address using Wireshark's OUI database.
 This program parses the manufacturer data from the Wireshark manuf file , available at https://www.wireshark.org/download/automated/data/manuf, and allows users to lookup the manufacturer by entering a MAC address.
 It supports 24, 28, and 36-bit MAC address prefixes.